Verifiable racing

 How you verify a race

-- Pull the race’s on-chain inputs (seed, track, racers, turns) from the diamond.
+- Pull the race’s inputs (seed, track, racers, turns) from the public ledger.
 Anyone can call

-getRaceInputs(raceId). - Run the same race engine off-chain.
+getRaceInputs(raceId). - Run the same race engine yourself.
 The reference implementation lives in

-raceReplayEngine.ts— a TypeScript engine that mirrors the on-chain Solidity exactly. - Compare the result.
+raceReplayEngine.ts— a TypeScript engine that mirrors the canonical Solidity exactly. - Compare the result.
 If the finish positions match, the race is verified.
-The replay UI does this automatically; the “Verified” badge on a replay means the off-chain engine reproduced the on-chain finish.
+The replay UI does this automatically; the “Verified” badge on a replay means a fresh re-execution reproduced the recorded finish.

 Verify any race in one click